 “Currently, our public cloud European clients are hosted in Europe, and our US clients are hosted in the US, thereby adhering to all the current regulations,” says Timewatch’s Phil Jones.

-“With Brexit, as soon as any new regulations are defined, we’ll meet them, but for the moment all customers are covered under Safe Harbour.”
+“With Brexit, as soon as any new regulations are defined, we’ll meet them.
+Irrespective of whether you use our resource scheduling software, timesheet software, or professional services automation suite, all customers are covered under Safe Harbour.”

 Customers can choose where they want their data held: US, UK or EU, and even move from one location to another as they choose.